Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-pandas.md

 The `ignore_index=TRUE` parameter tells the method to renumber (reindex) the rows that are appended.
 Without that, you would have two rows with index 0, two rows with index 1, and so on.

-You can also join DataFrames in a manner that is analagous to doing a JOIN in SQL.
+You can also join DataFrames in a manner that is analagous to performing a JOIN in SQL.
 Suppose you have one DataFrame containing airport codes and cities:

 ```python
 column_names = ['airport_code', 'city']